codenvibes/alx-system_engineering-devops/0x14-mysql/README.md

 Load distribution: You can split the read operations between the 2 servers, reducing the load on the primary member and improving query response speed

 ### Requirements:
-MySQL primary must be hosted on `web-01` - do not use the bind-address, just comment out this parameter MySQL replica must be hosted on web-02
+MySQL primary must be hosted on `web-01` - do not use the `bind-address`, just comment out this parameter MySQL replica must be hosted on web-02
 Setup replication for the MySQL database named tyrell_corp Provide your MySQL primary configuration as answer file(my.cnf or mysqld.cnf) with the name 4-mysql_configuration_primary